kkyler24/DayPlanner/README.md

         1. What type of list?
             a. organized list with indents and space for notes b.Do we want reminders?   -->
+    How to connect the planner to the to do list.
+  Day Planner
     c. each row, need to compare current time to row association
         1. the input should change depending on time
             a. red = current time